datastax/dsbulk/manual/README.md

 requires the `connector.csv.url` setting to specify the source path/url of the csv data to load (or path/url where to send unloaded data).

-See the [Settings page](settings.md) or the [template application config] for details.
+See the [Settings page](settings.md) or the [template configuration file] for details.

 ### Shortcuts

 For convenience, many options (prefaced with `--`), have shortcut variants (prefaced with `-`).
 For example, `--connector.name` has an equivalent short option `-c`.

 Connector-specific options also have shortcut variants, but they are only available when the appropriate connector is chosen.
 This allows multiple connectors to overlap shortcut options.
-For example, a future JSON connector will likely have a `--connector.json.url` setting with a `-url` shortcut.
-This overlaps with the `-url` shortcut option for `--connector.csv.url`, but in a given invocation of `dsbulk`, only the appropriate shortcut will be active.
+For example, the JSON connector has a `--connector.json.url` setting with a `-url` shortcut.
+This overlaps with the `-url` shortcut option for the CSV connector, that actually maps to `--connector.csv.url`.
+But in a given invocation of `dsbulk`, only the appropriate shortcut will be active.

 Run the tool with `--help` and specify the connector to see its short options: